akeneo/pim-docs/reference/activity_manager/project_creation.rst

 Events
 ------

-We offer several events on which you can plug listeners to add custom behaviors, for example to add notifications, or to trigger special actions.
+The PIM offers several events on which you can plug listeners to add custom behaviors, for example to add notifications, or to trigger special actions.
 All listed events are located in the class ``Akeneo\ActivityManager\Component\Event\ProjectCreationEvents``.

 ProjectCreationEvents::PROJECT_SAVED
 ++++++++++++++++++++++++++++++++++++

-This event is dispatched once the project is saved in database.
+This event is dispatched once the project is saved in the database.

 ProjectCreationEvents::PROJECT_CALCULATED
 +++++++++++++++++++++++++++++++++++++++++